williamjizihe/NeuralNetC/README.md

 # Neural Networks written in C

+This work is related to the IN104 project, specifically focusing on the implementation and testing of the neural network component.

 ## Usage

 Modify the `network.h` and `network.c` file to change the network architecture.
 It relies on the `ndarray` and `layer` files.